Joe Biden Gives His Blessing To Relationship Between Son Hunter And Beau’s Widow

 — jitendra pradhan (@jitenpr) March 1, 2017

-Hunter has three daughters — Finnegan, Maisy and Naomi — with Kathleen.
+Hunter has three daughters with Kathleen, Finnegan, Maisy, and Naomi.

 Hallie and Hunter began dating after he split with Kathleen, according to Page Six.